 Note the following rules for case-packed products:

-Important: When sending individually sellable units in a case pack, you must remove or cover any scannable barcode on the case itself.
+Important: When sending individually sellable units in a case pack, remove or cover any scannable barcode on the case itself.
 Only the individual items inside the case should have scannable barcodes.

 Note: A case pack is not the same as a multi-pack.
 Case packs are intended to be split and the contents sold individually.
 Multi-packs are sold as bundles or sets.
 A case pack may be sold as a multi-pack, but must be prepped according to the requirement for products sold as a set.